Thursday, November 29, 2018

 GK: Diego Lopez (Spain)

 Lopez started from Real Madrid, but made his name first with Villareal and Sevilla.
 In January, 2013, he rejoined Real Madrid after Iker Casillas suffered a serious injury.
 He quickly established as the starter.
 He maintained his starting status the following year, despite the return of Casillas.
 He won Copa Del Rey that season as the starter while backing up Casillas in the Champions' League as Real Madrid won it.
-Capped once in 2009.
+He was capped once in 2009.

 RB: Cafu (Brazil